Crosswalkersam/PythonKLM/README.md

 ## Disclaimer
 This project should be considered a "guide" for those that want to get into the world of satellite decoding.
-Its by no means efficient or fast (ity Python, duh), but instead intended to be easily readable.
+Its by no means efficient or fast (it's Python, duh), but instead intended to be easily readable.
 Thats why its commented so much.

 ## Usage